Becktor/Pac8/README.md

 # Game For SW-ENGINEERING 2 course...

 ## About
 A pacman like game developed for software engineering course.
 Written in C with the use of Ncurses library.
 The game runs in the terminal.

 ## Installation
-In the terminal write the following
+In the terminal write the following:
 ```
 git clone https://github.com/Becktor/Pac8
 cd Pac8